YTangJeffrey/plainenglishplz/README.md

 ## Deployment Notes
 - Provide `OPENAI_API_KEY` to your hosting platform as a secret/env variable.
 The API routes run on the server, so the key never ships to the browser.
+- If you want Blob uploads and Postgres logging in production, provision Vercel Blob + Vercel Postgres and set `BLOB_READ_WRITE_TOKEN` / `POSTGRES_URL` accordingly.
 - The session store keeps data in-memory per server instance; swap it for a shared store (Redis, database) before scaling horizontally.
 - For Vercel, simply import the project, set the environment variable, and deploy—the API routes work out of the box.